Let’s say your infrastructure is defined across multiple OpenTofu/Terraform modules:

 └── terragrunt.hcl

-Let’s assume you have the following dependencies between OpenTofu/Terraform modules:
+Let’s assume you have the following dependencies between OpenTofu/Terraform units:

 backend-app